aziabatz/cunqa/README.md

-# API-simulator
+# CUNQA
-API definition for communicating the user with the simulator.
+Quantum simulation platform for distributed quantum computing.

 ## Clone repository
 In order to get all the submodules correctly loaded do: